pbotmeyertron/c_math_library/README.md

 # c_math_library
 Single-header, 3D math library.
 Uses SIMDE as the backend, which allows for compilation on platforms that don't natively support SIMD.
 This means that the same code will run on x86-64, ARM, PowerPC, MIPS, RISC-V, etc, all while producing (very nearly) the most optimized code for that platform.
+Requires a C11 compiler.

+This library can also take advantage of the SLEEF library if you have that installed on your system.
+Simply uncomment "sleef.h" at the top of the file to begin using vectorized elementary functions.
+All standard, floating-point C math functions are available in vectorized form.
+The interface is of the form cml_math_sin(), which then calls the appropriate type using C11's _Generic keyword.

 This library contains the standard linear algebra types typcially needed to do 3D graphics.
 Custom data types include:
  - 2D Vector  (vec2)